 “Enjoy Every Sandwich”

 Zevon was known to have a phobia of doctors, causing him to forgo regular appointments much of his life.
 Shortly before his diagnosis, Zevon began feeling dizzy and developed a chronic cough.
-After experiencing pain and shortness of breath for some time, people encouraged him to finally see a physician.
+After experiencing pain and shortness of breath for some time, people encouraged him to finally see a physician to address what would later be recognized as mesothelioma symptoms.
 The news was definitely unexpected.

 Zevon was diagnosed with pleural mesothelioma in fall 2002, and his initial prognosis gave him just a few months to live.
 Though it’s not completely clear how Zevon was exposed to asbestos, his son attributed exposure to his days playing in his father’s carpet store attic.
 With the wide use of asbestos through the mid-1970’s, it’s possible Zevon could have faced exposure from a number of places in his childhood and early life.

 Zevon’s cancer was considered to be terminal, and he decided to forgo any kind of treatment.
 Mesothelioma is an aggressive cancer, meaning the treatment needs to be just as aggressive when approached in a curative manner.
 Given his poor prognosis, Zevon didn’t want treatment to hold him back, and instead worked on his last album, The Wind.

 Throughout his career, Zevon had a strong bond with David Letterman and appeared on his show often, even saying that Letterman was one of his biggest supporters.
 In an interview with Letterman in 2002, not long after his diagnosis, Zevon said, “I might have made a tactical error in not going to a physician for 20 years.”
 Though mesothelioma, even when detected early, generally has a rather grim prognosis, earlier detection gives patients more treatment options and a better chance at survival.